1967–68 Port Vale F.C. season: Finances

 On the financial side, a loss of £6,279 had been made.
 Poor attendances reduced gate receipts by almost £5,000, though expenditure was cut by over £6,000.
 The club's total debt stood at £168,151.
 Seven players were given free transfers, including youngsters Alex Donald and Malcolm MacKenzie; as well as club veterans Terry Miles and Harry Poole – who had almost thirty years and some 716 league appearances for the Vale between them.
-Developments at the club included the opening of Vale Shop at the Hamil End, and the appointment of 'young... modern track-suited' Gordon Lee as manager.
+Developments at the club included the opening of Vale Shop at the Hamil End and the appointment of 'young... modern track-suited' Gordon Lee as manager.
 The club were in dire straits however, and Lee had to persuade Sproson to continue playing.
 On 2 May, "Port Vale Select XI "played a "Midlands All Stars" team for a "Valiant Vale" fund game to raise money for the club; Tom Finney and Nat Lofthouse were amongst the stars of the Vale team, alongside management duo Stanley Matthews and Jackie Mudie.

 Cup competitions

-In the FA Cup, Chester knocked the Vale out at the First Round with a 2–1 victory in the snow at Vale Park.
+In the FA Cup, Chester knocked the Vale out in the first round with a 2–1 victory in the snow at Vale Park.

-In the League Cup, the "Valiants" reached the Second Round after a Mick Cullerton hat-trick in a 3–0 win over Chester at home.
+In the League Cup, the "Valiants" reached the second round after a Mick Cullerton hat-trick in a 3–0 win over Chester at home.
 Defeat then came at Fratton Park to Second Division Portsmouth after Clint Boulton 'gave away two needless penalties'.
 It was the first time the club progressed further in the League Cup than in the FA Cup – an occurrence that would not be repeated until 1983–84.